Search by Keyword

 Conclusion

 The songwriting talent of John Lennon can truly be said to have dazzled the world.
-There are many examples of this talent in his catalog, ranging from the beauty and inspirational quality of “Strawberry Fields Forever” and “Imagine” to the paean-like “All You Need Is Love” and “Give Peace A Chance,” all of these becoming anthems of our generation.
+There are many examples of this talent in his immense catalog, ranging from the beauty and inspirational quality of “Strawberry Fields Forever” and “Imagine” to the paean-like “All You Need Is Love” and “Give Peace A Chance,” all of these becoming anthems of our generation.

 Since the passing of time has done nothing but accentuate the giftedness of Lennon’s abilities, it is only natural for some to inquire of his humble beginnings as a songwriter.
 “I Call Your Name” answers these inquiries since, along with "One After 909," this is the earliest example of the songwriting of John Lennon.
-This painful and (possibly) personal account, which predates the anguish of “I’m A Loser” and “Help!” by seven or eight years, shows Lennon quite comfortable in exposing his personal feelings effectively in song.
+This painful and (possibly) personal account, which predates the anguish of “I’m A Loser” and “Help!” by seven or eight years, shows John Lennon quite comfortable in exposing his personal feelings effectively in song.

 Song Summary